-CERTIFICATION State of Wisconsin County of ) ss ) We, the undersigned, certify that we are election inspectors for the wards(s) of the aldermanic district of the (10wn, village or city) of, State of Wisconsin, for the primary or election held on the day of 20 We further certify that we have counted all the ballots cast in said ward or polling place, that the count was duly and legally made and that the results of the count shown on the within tally sheet statement is correct.
-(Signatures of at least 3 Election Inspectors, including the chief inspector and one inspector representing each of the 2 major political parties.
-Any inspector or tabulator participating is the hellot one more true to the content of the content In the obtain count must sign the certaincauon.)
-Dated, 20, TALLY Of the votes given in the of (Town, Village or City) County of State of Wisconsin on, 20 Name of Party (Partisan Primary) PRESIDENT OF THE UNITED STATES CONGRESSIONAL OFFICES □ STATEWIDE OFFICES □ LEGISLATIVE & DISTRICT ATTORNEY OFFICES JUDICIAL & SUPERINTENDENT COUNTY OFFICES □ LOCAL OFFICES SCHOOL DISTRICT OFFICES C REFERENDA NOTE: THIS STATEMENT IS TO BE MADE IN DUPLICATE, ONE TO BE FILED WITH THE MUNICIPAL CLERK AND THE OTHER TO BE DELIVERED TO THE COUNTY CLERK.
-FOR SCHOOL DISTRICT ELECTIONS, ONE COPY IS DELIVERED TO THE MUNICIPAL CLERK, AND THE OTHER IS DELIVERED TO THE SCHOOL DISTRICT.
-STATE OF WISCONSIN County of Received and filed this day of, 20 (Signature of County Clerk) EL-105 2020-01 Wisconsin Elections Commission, P.O.
-Box 7984, Madison, WI 53707-7984 608-266-8005 web: elections.wi.gov email: elections@wi.gov
+CERTIFICATION State of Wisconsin ) ) ss. ( County of ) We, the undersigned, certify that we are election inspectors for the wards(s) of the algermanic district of the (town, village or city) of, State of Wisconsin, for the primary or election held on the day of We further certify that we have counted all the ballots cast in said ward or polling place, that the count was duly and legally made and that the results of the count shown on the within tally sheet statement is correct. in the ballot count must sign the certification.)
+TALLY Of the votes given in the (Town, Village or City) County of on, 20 Name of Party (Partisan Primary) PRESIDENT OF THE UNITED STATES CONGRESSIONAL OFFICES STATEWIDE OFFICES I. EGISI.
+ATIVE & DISTRICT ATTORNEY OFFICES JUDICIAL &amp; SUPERINTENDENT COUNTY OFFICES LOCAL OFFICES SCHOOL DISTRICT OFFICES NOTE: THIS STATEMENT IS TO BE MADE IN DUPLICATE, ONE TO BE FILED WITH THE MUNICIPAL CLERK AND THE OTHER TO BE DELIVERED TO THE COUNTY CLERK.
+FOR SCHOOL DISTRICT ELECTIONS, ONE COPY IS DELIVERED TO THE MUNICIPAL CLERK, AND THE OTHER IS DELIVERED TO THE SCHOOL DISTRICT STATE OF WISCONSIN County of County of, 20, 20, 20 (Signature of County Clerk)